roswerk/90s-Movie-API/README.md

 # movie-api
 This project creates a simple API focused in retrieving movie titles and details.

-The API is created with node.js.
+The API is created with node.js and the Express Framework.

-The modules used are:

-Build-In Modules:
--Http
--fs
--url
+In order to install your own server you need to import the following modules:

+-Express
+-Morgan